 |50||Gold||Gold||Yellow rose, violet||Gold|

 Over time the number of symbols expanded and the German tradition came to assign gifts that had direct connections with each stage of married life.
 The symbols have changed over time.
-For example, in the United Kingdom, diamond was a well known symbol for the 75th anniversary, but this changed to the now more common 60th anniversary after Diamond Anniversary of Queen Victoria.
+For example, in the United Kingdom, a diamond was a well-known symbol for the 75th anniversary, but this changed to the now more common 60th anniversary after Diamond Anniversary of Queen Victoria.

 The current monarch Queen Elizabeth II’s 60th year on the throne, in 2012, was widely marked as her Diamond Jubilee and commemorated in 2012.